wh33les/Blog/_posts/2023-2-27-Back-to-the-Blog.md

 ---
 layout: post
-title: Back to the Blog
+title: Back to the blog.
 ---
 Today I saw a repository in my github that I didn't recognize and found out it's a blog I forgot I had created in summer of 2017.
 How did I forget about that?
 I read all the posts and realized there is a lot about programming that I knew back then and can't recall now.
 The blog lasted only about a month, so I guess I must've learned all that stuff that summer.
 That gives me hope that I can get more proficient with my coding abilities in the next month or so.